danthegoodman1/Gildra/README.md

 - H3 (TLS only)

 All connections will be terminated and forwarded to the origin as HTTP(S)/1.1

+## SNI Proxying

+With the SNI proxy, you can perform TLS-passthrough TCP connections.
+This allows for TCP proxying with the same lookup capabilities.
+For example, you can serve Posgtres (17+, `sslnegotiation=direct, NextProtos: []string{"postgresql"}`) or ClickHouse with their native TCP clients.

 ## ACME HTTP-01 and ZeroSSL HTTP challenge support